Chaotic Era is an interstellar real time strategy game inspired by 80s sci-fi and unlike any other mobile gaming experience.

 "A gigantic real-time strategy game set within a procedurally generated universe” (TechCrunch).

 Strategy meets survival as you unlock new technology, defend against disasters, and build new starships to continue hopping from planet to planet in an attempt to outrun humanity's ultimate fate.

 Temperature, terrain, resources: Every planet, system, and playthrough is completely unique, creating hours and hours of replayability in an experience streamlined for fast-paced mobile play.

 "A very ambitious game that will allow you to carry a whole universe in your pocket."
 (Alpha Beta Gamer)

-Bobby is a Toronto-based game development studio founded by Gabriel O’Flaherty-Chan and Kevin Donnelly.
-Emojivision, the first release from Bobby, was featured on TechCrunch and Digital Photography Review.
+Bobby is a Toronto-based game development studio founded by Gabriel O’Flaherty-Chan and Kevin Donnelly featured on Polygon, TechCrunch, Pocket Gamer, and more.

 In 2017, O’Flaherty-Chan went viral for hacking a Game Boy Color emulator onto the Apple Watch.
 Articles covering Giovanni, O'Flaherty-Chan's emulator, appeared in The Verge, Polygon, Gamespot, Gizmodo, The Next Web, PCMag, CNET, Ars Technica, Engadget, Digital Trends, Mac Rumors, and more.

 The most promising indie video games 2021 (GameSpace)